metrorailings/OwlBlog/content/posts/week-13-insights-1.md

 New Orleans with the hard play action leading to a wide open touchdown.
 Well done, Sean Payton.

 DeMarcus Lawrence with a near sack fumble that would have closed out the game for the Cowboys.
 His presence is being felt.

+The game was won by the Cowboys pass rush in its entirety.
+They've done some spectacular work.